 Health care providers (facilities, physicians and other health care professionals) are expected to exercise independent medical judgement in providing care to patients.
 This Preventive Services Reimbursement policy is not intended to impact care decisions or medical practice.
-Providers are responsible for accurately, completely, and legibly documenting the services performed.
-The billing office is expected to submit claims for services rendered using valid codes from HIPAA-approved code sets.

 The following grid provides a list of the recommendations released by the USPSTF, ACIP, HRSA, or Bright Futures along with the corresponding procedure codes and diagnosis codes deemed to be preventive.